phantom-node/cryptreboot/README.md

     $ sudo rm /etc/systemd/system/systemd-kexec.service.d/override.conf

-### No symlinks to most recent kernel and initramfs
+### No symlinks to the most recent kernel and initramfs

-By default cryptreboot looks for kernel in `/boot/vmlinuz` and for initramfs in `/boot/initrd.img`.
+By default, cryptreboot looks for kernel in `/boot/vmlinuz` and for initramfs in `/boot/initrd.img`.
 If those files are missing in your Linux distribution, cryptreboot will fail, unless you use `--kernel` and `--initramfs` command line options.